ConceptaNjolima/MyTNTResources/Ob suggested Curriculum.md

 Week 1:

 1. Typescript basics:
+    - What typescript is and how it is similar/different from Javascript
     - Datatypes
-    -  Const vs let
+        - Number, Boolean, String
+        - Variable declarations (const, let) and scope
         - Enums
+        - Optionals
+        - Objects
+    - Data structures
+        - Arrays
+        - Dictionaries
     - Functions
-    - Arrays
-    - Objects
     - Reference vs Copy
     - Interface
     - Classes
     - Inheritance
-2. Vs Basics:
+2. VSCode Basics:
+    - Navigating VSCode (Sidebar, Search, Explorer)
-    - Debug through ts code
+    - Debug through VSCode
     - Add logPoint
     - Add conditional breakpoint
 3. HTML Basics:
+    - What HTML is and how it integrates with React
     - Edit twitter (make a fake tweet) in chrome console to show what everything in page boils down to.
     - Create basic .html file
     - Add a header and a paragraph and add style
 4. GIT Basics:
+    - What git is and why it's important
     - Pull our repo(only has one file in it)
     - Make a local branch
     - Add a file with your name